bjg222/breakpoint/CONTRIBUTING.md

+> **Much of the below is outdated based on the old repo that was last updated in 2016.
+I'm in the midst of modernizing breakpoint based on developments in SASS over the last 5 years**

 ## Contributing to Breakpoint

 We love contributors!
 Yes we do!
 If you would like to contribute to Breakpoint, please follow the following guidelines: